-Even if you don't create a traditional business plan, I would strongly recommend creating some type of plan that works for your specific business .
+Even if you don't create a traditional business plan, I would strongly recommend creating some type of craft business plan that works for your needs.

 In the first year of running my jewelry business, my mentor required me to write a formal business plan.

 I would never in a million years have done that on my own if he hadn't made me do it.
 But I'm so glad I did!
 I learned a lot and prevented myself from missing important opportunities.